In the five years between The Crazies and Martin, much had changed, both in the life of George Romero and his adopted hometown of Pittsburgh.

 Deciding on Braddock — one of the hardest hit mill towns — and utilizing family and friends, Romero started to film what he would later call his favorite film.

-In the film’s first script, Martin is an older man who is definitely a vampire, struggling to live (unlike?) in the modern world.
+In the film’s first script, Martin was an older man who is definitely a vampire, struggling to live (unlive?) in the modern world.
 But after seeing John Amplas in a Pittsburgh Playhouse production of Philemon, Romero rewrote the film to make Martin younger and more innocent.

 Martin’s family has all died in Indianapolis, so he’s on his way to Pittsburgh — but not before shooting a woman up full of drugs and drinking her blood.
-He’s met at the train station by his uncle, Tateh Cuda, and taken to his new home: Braddock, PA.
-Even today, Braddock is one of the most run down sections of Pittsburgh — the decay evident in the movie got a lot worse before John Fetterman was elected and numerous civic campaigns have brought new business in.
+He’s met at the train station by his uncle, Tateh Cuda, and taken to his new home.
+Even today, Braddock is one of the most run-down sections of Pittsburgh — the decay evident in the movie got a lot worse before John Fetterman was elected and numerous civic campaigns have brought new business in.
 That said — it’s still a great setting for a horror film.

 This is in direct contrast to Martin’s fantasies, shot in black and white (there’s supposedly a 2 hour and 45 minute cut of this film that’s only in black and white) like a romantic vampire movie, where women willingly give up their throats to him.
 The truth — he barely defeats the women in battle, needs drugs to sedate them and with no fangs, he must use a razor blade to kill them.